h4iku/T5APR/README.md

 ### Patch Validation

-To validate candidate patches for each benchmark use scripts in the `validators` folder.
+To validate candidate patches for each benchmark, use scripts in the `validators` folder.
 Change the `output_dir` variable to choose if you want validation to run on candidate patches from the multilingual or monolingual checkpoints.
 Validation result of each bug is saved in the `save-state` folder under the bugid filename.
 Execution of these modules are all resumable, and if they get interrupted in the middle of execution, they will continue validating the remaining bugs next time they run.
 Final aggregate results of plausible patches are saved in `plausible_candidates_{beam_size}.jsonl` file.

 At this point after validation, you can use `separate_d4j_versions.py` script to generate separate folders for bugs in the v1.2 and v2.0 of Defects4J benchmark.